N-Khalid/Group_4/README.md

 - We are able to identify the correlation between of one or more variables to our target variable and exactly how much each independent variable influences it.
 - We are able to identify the outliers in our dataset.
 When we use this model we can see certain variables may not have as much influences as one may have thought and can potentially remove them.
 We can also find out that certain target variables may or may not be influenced the same way as other similar target variables.

+### Model Training

+Our data came with train and test data already available.
+We trained our model by using the train dataset and splitting it into X_train, X_test, y_train and y_test.
+We reshaped and fit our split ensure we keep the same amount of columns between the two by using .reshape in the NumPy and sklearn libraries.

+### Model Matrix and Accuracy Scores

+Since we used a multiple linear regression model instead of a classification model, confusion matrix and final accuracy scores are not able to used.
+Instead we decided to use three other measures of error: mean absolute error, mean squared error and root mean-square deviation.

+### Answering Our Main Question

 # Database Integration

 ![Database_Connection.png](https://github.com/N-Khalid/Predicting-Home-Prices/blob/Simran---Square-1/Database_Connection.png)